nuagenetworks/visualization-framework/docs/README.md

         ![margin-example](https://user-images.githubusercontent.com/26645756/38317307-63aaaa26-384a-11e8-8dc3-6d0fc9862961.png)

   - **colors** list of colors to use to render the visualization
+  - **yLabelLimit** (numeric) limit the character of y-axis label.
+Above the defined limit, the substring of the label will be display followed by the "..." and full label will be show on mouseover.
+  - **appendCharLength**(numeric) the length of the "..." append after the label due to yLabelLimit to calculate the length of label.
   - **stroke**
     - **width** define stroke width
     - **color** define stroke color